Back to what we treat

 Everyone’s experiences are different.
 Whilst it is possible to feel that one will never be happy, with support and understanding most people who have felt suicidal go on to live long and fruitful lives.

-The important thing is to let someone know and to begin the process of talking to someone about them.
+The important thing is to let someone know and to begin the process of talking to someone about the feelings.

 Many people have suicidal thoughts at some point in their lives.
 Much fewer people act on these thoughts.